patient education

 Read More »

-Medullary thyroid carcinoma is a rare type of thyroid cancer that starts in C cells, also called parafollicular cells, in the thyroid gland.
-The thyroid is a butterfly-shaped gland at the front of the neck that produces hormones regulating metabolism.
-Unlike most thyroid cancers, which originate in follicular cells that produce thyroid hormone, medullary thyroid …
+Medullary thyroid carcinoma is a rare type of thyroid cancer that starts from C cells (also called parafollicular cells).
+The thyroid is a butterfly-shaped gland at the front of the neck.
+Most thyroid cancers begin in follicular cells, which make thyroid hormone.
+Medullary thyroid carcinoma differs because it arises from C cells, which produce a hormone …

 Read More »